Guerric Billet: Kickboxing career

 Billet faced Cihad Akipa at Glory 83 on February 11, 2023.
 He won the fight by split decision.

-Billet will face Enriko Kehl in a lightweight title eliminator at Glory 86 on May 27, 2023.
+Billet faced Enriko Kehl in a lightweight title eliminator at Glory 86 on May 27, 2023.
 He lost the fight by unanimous decision.

 Billet faced Jinku Oda for the vacant WAKO Pro Low Kick World Middleweight (75 kg) title at Tiger's Fights 6 on November 25, 2023.
 He won the fight by unanimous decision.

 Billet faced Carlos Barbosa at Veyle Kick Event on March 30, 2024.
 He won the fight by unanimous decision.

 Billet faced Nikolaos Papanikolaou for the interim ISKA K-1 World super welterweight title at The Pilon Fight Event on June 8, 2024.
 He won the fight by unanimous decision.

 Billet faced Samuele De Meis in the semifinals of the Bancho Cup lightweight tournament, held on July 6, 2024.
 He captured the tournament title with decision wins over De Meis in the semifinal and Damien Fabregas in the final.

 Billet faced Andrej Kedveš at Glory 95 on September 21, 2024.